bgajdero/bgajdero.github.io/_posts/2023-01-02-service-ontology-project.md

 "What is a service?"
 The notion of "**services**" is inherently well understood by people, but it is difficult to define explicitly.
 The area of "**service science**" has recently been adopted to investigate the nature of services.
 Our project aims provide an ontological definition for the notion of a "**service**".
 This project is inspired by out work in the **social services**, a community-based and locally-focused service network that relies on personal connections as much as technological advancements.

-Towards this goal, we have been running workshop on ontologies of services and the society within which they exist.
+Towards this goal, we have been running workshops at [JOWO](https://www.iaoa.org/jowo/2023/index.html) on ontologies of services and the societies they shape and serve.

 ## OSS - International Workshop on Ontologies for Services and Society
 Past events: